zk-passport/openpassport/README.md

 ## Contributing

 We are actively looking for contributors.
-Please check the [open issues](https://github.com/zk-passport/openpassport/issues) if you don't know were to start!
-We will offer bounties from $100 to $1000 for any significant progress on these, depending on difficulty.
+Please check the [open issues](https://github.com/selfxyz/self/issues) if you don't know were to start!
+We offer bounties for any significant contribution.

 ## Contact us